 Issues and Concerns

 Elsevier is facilitating fossil fuel expansion, activity associated with climate-related human rights harms.
-The company has been unwilling to signal an end to this for years, while also communicating misleading claims about its industry partners and customers.
+The company has been unwilling to signal an end to this for years, while also communicating misleading claims about its industry customers.

 “This research enhances reservoir characterization, which is vital for successful hydrocarbon exploration, development, and production efforts in the area.”